Limbach (LMB) to Release Quarterly Earnings on Tuesday

-Limbach (NASDAQ:LMB – Get Rating) last posted its earnings results on Wednesday, March 16th.
-The construction company reported $0.41 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.36 by $0.05.
+Limbach (NASDAQ:LMB – Get Rating) last issued its quarterly earnings data on Wednesday, March 16th.
+The construction company reported $0.41 EPS for the quarter, topping analysts’ consensus estimates of $0.36 by $0.05.
 Limbach had a net margin of 1.37% and a return on equity of 10.15%.
-The business had revenue of $126.81 million for the quarter, compared to analyst estimates of $133.00 million.
+The firm had revenue of $126.81 million for the quarter, compared to analyst estimates of $133.00 million.
 During the same quarter in the previous year, the business posted $0.05 EPS.
 On average, analysts expect Limbach to post $1 EPS for the current fiscal year and $1 EPS for the next fiscal year.

 LMB stock traded down $0.04 during trading on Tuesday, reaching $6.26.
 The stock had a trading volume of 3,072 shares, compared to its average volume of 18,664.
 Limbach has a 1-year low of $5.83 and a 1-year high of $11.48.
 The company has a current ratio of 1.49, a quick ratio of 1.49 and a debt-to-equity ratio of 0.34.
 The company has a market capitalization of $65.23 million, a P/E ratio of 10.26, a PEG ratio of 0.73 and a beta of 1.21.
 The firm has a fifty day moving average price of $6.97 and a 200 day moving average price of $7.55.